gablabc/gablabc.github.io/_posts/2024-03-12-Disagreements.md

 The simple example of explanation disagreements I presented occurs in a variety of ML use-cases and models [(Krishna et al., 2022)](https://arxiv.org/abs/2202.01602).
 This issue is called the Disagreement Problem and it highlights the need to **quantify** trust in explainability methods.
 Otherwise, when explanations provide contradictory interpretations, practitioners cannot be expected to pick the right one.
 This is the main motivation behind my PhD research :
-*how do we quantify trust in post-hoc explanation methods?* I will not have the time to present my ideas/solutions in this blog post, but future posts will discuss them.
+*How can the correctness of conflicting post-hoc explanations be determined?* I will not have the time to present my ideas/solutions in this blog post, but future posts will discuss them.
 Stay tuned!